 Fortunately plantar fasciitis can be treated conservatively.
-The Martin Foot and Ankle team will carefully examine your feet to diagnose your condition.
+The Martin Foot and Ankle podiatric team will carefully examine your feet to diagnose your condition.
 We may need to use multiple tests and even diagnostic images to rule out other possible issues in your heels.
 Once we have confirmed the cause of your discomfort and the contributing factors, we can begin treating the problem.

 The most important factor will be resting the foot and decreasing the pressure on your heel.
 This may mean taking a break from hard impact activities and changing your shoes so they are more supportive.
 Custom orthotics can help correct biomechanical issues and add extra support or padding.
 Ice your heels periodically to help decrease inflammation and swelling.
 Physical therapy exercises and stretches may relieve some of the tension and discomfort.
 Sometimes night splints help loosen the tightened plantar fascia as well.
 We may recommend anti-inflammatory medications for stubborn pain.
 Occasionally direct injections may help.
 In rare cases, surgery to release the tightened tissue may be needed.

 Plantar fasciitis is an unfortunately common problem, but it doesn’t have to control your activities or your daily life.
 The sooner you take care of the condition, the easier it is to manage.
 Don’t wait so long to address your heel pain that you require invasive treatment options like surgery to feel better.
-Contact Martin Foot and Ankle in Hanover, York, Lititz and Lancaster, PA, for an appointment to take care of the problem.
+Contact the Martin Foot and Ankle podiatrists in Hanover, York, Lititz and Lancaster, PA, for an appointment to take care of the problem.
 Just call (717) 757-3537 or use the website to reach us.